Animal Feed Ethoxyquin Market Size and Share

 Poultry applications secured 39.0% of the animal feed ethoxyquin market share in 2024, driven by the sector's reliance on high-fat broiler diets containing 6-8% added fats that require effective antioxidant protection to prevent vitamin A and E degradation during storage.
 Research demonstrates that ethoxyquin supplementation at 125 ppm significantly improves body weight gain and feed conversion ratios in broilers fed oxidized oil, making it essential for maintaining feed quality in intensive production systems.

-Aquaculture emerges as the fastest-growing segment at 8.4% CAGR through 2030, supported by China's production expansion to 58.1 million metric tons in 2023 and FAO projections indicating global aquaculture will exceed 100 million metric tonnes by 2027.
+Aquaculture emerges as the fastest-growing segment, with an 8.4% CAGR through 2030, supported by China's production expansion to 58.1 million metric tons in 2023 and FAO projections indicating that global aquaculture will exceed 100 million metric tonnes by 2027.
 This growth trajectory reflects the sector's increasing reliance on high-energy feeds containing fish meal with 8-12% natural lipid content that requires effective antioxidant protection during transport and storage.
-Research indicates that ethoxyquin levels exceeding 50 mg/kg in fish diets can negatively impact growth performance in species like large yellow croaker, creating optimization challenges that drive innovation in feed formulation.
+Research indicates that ethoxyquin levels exceeding 50 mg/kg in fish diets can negatively impact growth performance in species such as the large yellow croaker, creating optimization challenges that drive innovation in feed formulation.

 Note: Segment shares of all individual segments available upon report purchase